b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/title-abstract-screening/README.md

-The first step in the work flow would be to get a CSV file named `title-abstract-list.csv`, containing a list of candidate papers and their abstracts, to be included in the review.
+The first step in the work flow would be to get a CSV file named `title-abstract-list.csv`, containing a list of all the candidate papers and their abstracts.
+One line/row for each paper that is in consideration for inclusion in the review.
 Additionally, each paper should be assigned a unique study identifier.
 The header row of the CSV file (where columns are named) should be:

 `id,title,abstract`